Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The disease caused by genetic factors and associated with thyroid insufficiency is congenital hypothyroidism.
-Consider the features of this pathology, methods of treatment.
+A disease caused by genetic factors and associated with thyroid insufficiency is congenital hypothyroidism.
+Let's consider the features of this pathology, treatment methods.

-The complex of clinical and laboratory signs arising from birth due to the insufficiency of thyroid hormones is a congenital hypothyroidism.
-According to the international classification of diseases of the 10th revision of the ICD-10, the disease falls into category IV.
-Diseases of the endocrine system, eating disorders and metabolic disorders (E00-E90).
+A complex of clinical and laboratory signs that occur from birth due to deficiency of thyroid hormones is congenital hypothyroidism.
+According to the International Classification of Diseases of the 10th revision ICD-10, the disease belongs to category IV Diseases of the endocrine system, nutritional disorders and metabolic disorders (E00-E90).

 - E02 Subclinical hypothyroidism due to iodine deficiency.